dcpedit/sketchy-sketchy/case/README.md

 ![sketchy-build-15](https://user-images.githubusercontent.com/800930/207949951-133150ee-9904-4fe5-8005-47f3a8c98284.jpg)

-The layer named `#1 Top Layer Clear` has no OLED cutouts because you're expected to use a transparent layer for the displays can be visible.
+The layer named `#1 Top Layer Clear` has no OLED cutouts because you're expected to use a transparent layer for the displays to be visible.
 If you're not using a transparent layer, use `#1 Top Layer` since that version has cutouts for the display.

 ### Top screws